 Overnight: Sacred Valley | Breakfast, Lunch

 Sacred Valley - Machu Picchu.
 Our day begins with an incredibly scenic 2-hour train journey from Ollantaytambo to the iconic lost city of Machu Picchu.
 Situated on a mountain ridge above the Urubamba River and surrounded by tropical forest, the Inca city enjoys a truly spectacular setting and it's one of the most fascinating ancient sites in the world.
-Following a guided tour of the ruins we spend the night in the spa village of Aguas Calientes, a couple of kilometres upstream.
+Following a guided tour of the ruins we spend the night in the spa village of Aguas Calientes, a couple of kilometers upstream.

 .
 If you fancy hiking a section of the Inca Trail without disrupting your tour, we can arrange for you to undertake the one day Mini Inca Trail on the same day while still participating in the guided tour of the ruins and staying with the group in the evening.
 Please note: You must pre-book the Mini Inca Trail as availability is limited, please ask us for more details.